oracle/node-oracledb/doc/api.md

 #### <a name="parallelism"></a> 15.2.1 Parallelism on a Connection

-Each connection to Oracle Database can only do one operation at a time.
+Oracle Database can only execute operations one at a time on each connection.
 Examples of operations include `connection.execute()`, `connection.executeMany()`, `connection.queryStream()`,
 `connection.getDbObjectClass()`, `connection.commit()`, `connection.close()`,
 [SODA](#sodaoverview) calls, and streaming from [Lobs](#lobclass).
 Multiple connections may be in concurrent use, but each connection can only do one thing at a time.
-Code will not run faster when parallel database operations are attempted using a single connection because operations can only be executed sequentially by node-oracledb.
+Code will not run faster when parallel database operations are attempted using a single connection.

 From node-oracledb 5.2, node-oracledb function calls that use a single connection for concurrent database access will be queued in the JavaScript layer